-2.4.13 Financial liabilities and equity instruments
+2.4.13 Finance liabilities and equity instruments

-- a.
+a.
 Classification as debt or equity.
-Debt and equity instruments are classified as financial liabilities or equity, in accordance with the substance of the contractual arrangement and the definitions of financial liability and equity instrument. - b.
+Debt and equity instruments are classified as financial liabilities or equity, in accordance with the substance of the contractual arrangement and the definitions of financial liability and equity instrument.

+b.
 Equity instruments.
 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all its liabilities.
 Equity instruments issued by the Company are recognized at the value received, net of direct issue costs.
 Repurchase of the Company's own equity instruments is recognized and deducted directly from equity.

+The repurchase of the Company's own equity instruments is recognized and deducted directly from equity.
 No gain or loss is recognized in the results of the purchase, sale, issue, or cancellation of own equity instruments.

 c.
 Compound instruments.
-Components of compound instruments, such as mandatory convertible bonds issued by the Company, are classified separately as financial liabilities and equity, depending on the substance of the contractual arrangement and the definitions of financial liability and equity instrument.
+Components of compound instruments, such as mandatory convertible bonds issued by the Company, are classified separately as finance liabilities and equity, depending on the substance of the contractual arrangement and the definitions of financial liability and equity instrument.
 A conversion option that will be cancelled through the exchange of a fixed amount of cash or another financial asset for a fixed number of the Company's equity instruments is considered an equity instrument.